-Jim, wherever you are, and Janice, your trail of dreams has come true.
+Jim, wherever you are, and Janice, your dream has come true.
 The 804 N. you have both saved is now connected to your lovely garden and beyond.
 Bless you both for your vision on behalf of all of us and for our future generations!